 13. Community facilities (including health & social care facilities, social facilities and retail provision) continue to meet the needs of the National Park population +?
 Protecting community facilities would help realise this Sustainability Objective.
 However, the policy implies that this may not happen in all cases.
 14. Maintain and enhance biodiversity both within and outside designated sites ++?
 There is potential for habitat protection, creation and replacement through this policy approach.
 15. Promote sustainable use of, and maintain and enhance the quality of, inland and coastal waters.
 0 The policy is unlikely to prove relevant to this Sustainability Objective.
 Overall assessment and suggested changes + Over the long term the aim of the policy is to ensure the National Park is managed to ensure that development is directed away from areas of flooding and coastal inundation and where practicable sustainably defend the coast.
-By its nature there are likely to be mixed outcomes in sustainability terms.
-This policy has developed from options that have been assessed as broadly sustainable though there is a great deal of uncertainty in this area particularly with regard to the rate and extent of sea level rise.
 Recommendation No char nges to the policy.

-Policy 34A DEVELOPMENT IN THE COASTAL CHANGE MANAGEMENT AREA (New Policy)
+Policy 36 DEVELOPMENT IN THE COASTAL CHANGE MANAGEMENT AREA (New Policy)